Ignatius-

 Anton watched Maximus.
 “I’ve noticed that too.”

-They duck at the crunch of hard soil, twigs and branches snapping under the weight of another.
+They ducked at the crunch of hard soil, twigs and branches snapping under the weight of another.
 Their ears peaking at the sound of shifting leaves and distant voices that accompanied them.
-When they were close enough, Anton and Maximus heard.
-“What happens if we run into the other two?”
+When they were close enough, Anton and Maximus heard, “What happens if we run into the other two?”

 “Well, I guess we take them out as we did her.” the other voice replied.
 Alarmed, Maximus and Anton glanced at each other.